 A tenant can take the landlord to small claims court and ask that a judge order the landlord to make or pay for repairs.
 This can be proactive (asking the court to order that a landlord fix the problem) or retroactive (asking the court to order the landlord reimburse a tenant for repairs made by or paid for by the tenants).

 In certain circumstances, a tenant can also withhold payment of rent until the landlord fixes the condition.
 There are specific requirements to correctly and legally withhold rent, which must be followed carefully.
 They include detailed steps to give the landlord notice and subsequent segregation of the full amount of withheld rent in a separate, secure place (like a bank account).
-If a landlord attempts to evict a tenant as a result of the nonpayment, a court may determine that the tenant complied with the requirements and reduce the rent as it deems appropriate to the facts or find for the landlord and order a tenant pay the full amount.
+If a landlord attempts to evict a tenant as a result of the nonpayment, a court may determine that the tenant complied with the requirements and reduce the rent as it deems appropriate to the facts or finds for the landlord and order a tenant to pay the full amount.
 (This process is called a “rent abatement hearing.”)

 In the worst-case scenario, a tenant may declare a constructive eviction and vacate the apartment.
 This is only appropriate when a landlord’s actions, or failure to take action, render the premises uninhabitable.
-If a hurricane, storm or other natural disaster affects the basic requirements for a liveable dwelling and goes unrepaired, despite notice to the landlord, a constructive eviction can be declared.
+If a hurricane, storm, or other natural disaster affects the basic requirements for a liveable dwelling and goes unrepaired, despite notice to the landlord, a constructive eviction can be declared.
 A tenant has a duty to vacate the property within a reasonable amount of time; continuing to live in the dwelling undermines the claim that it is unlivable.
 If justified in vacating the premises, the tenant is no longer bound by the lease or obligated to pay rent going forward.
 If you are forced to move because of fire, flood, condemnation, or evacuation, your landlord must also return your security deposit plus your portion of the interest earned on it within five days, less any charges you owe under the lease agreement as of that date (including any back rent).

 A tenant who is asserting that he has been constructively evicted must also maintain excellent records of all communication with the landlord and the conditions that make the premises unlivable.
 If a landlord disagrees with the tenant’s decision, the landlord can sue the tenant for back rent, rent under the remainder of the lease, and any other damages or costs incurred.
 Some leases also require a tenant to pay the landlord’s attorney's fees if the landlord has to hire a lawyer to take the tenant to court.
 If your lease has such a term, and the landlord takes you to court for eviction or non-payment of rent and wins, you will be responsible for paying a “reasonable” fee for the landlord’s attorney.